Jumpst3r/tensorflow-lite-sgx/README.md

-# Tensorflow Lite For Intel SGX
+## Tensorflow Lite For Intel SGX

 ## Description

 This repository contains a port of [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers) library.

-The port supports non-quantized float32 models and inputs.
+The port supports non-quantized `float32` models and compatible `float32` inputs.
 The port is model and input agnostic and should work on any [TF light flatbuffer](https://www.tensorflow.org/lite/convert) model and input.

 The sole restriction is that the model **must** be compromised of operators supported by the TensorFlow Lite for Microcontrollers library, a full list of supported operators can be found [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/micro/all_ops_resolver.cc).